Flexible Bayesian Nonlinear Model Configuration: Bayesian Generalized Nonlinear Models

-The basic building block of neural networks is the neuron, which consists of a non-linear transformation applied to a linear combination of input variables.
-In multi-layer neural networks, neurons are arranged in multiple layers leading to an iterative application of these specific non-linear transformations.
-Our \emph{feature generating process} is based on the same type of transformation, where the construction of possible features is performed by recursively using non-linear combinations of any previously defined features.
+The basic building block of neural networks is the neuron, which consists of a nonlinear transformation applied to a linear combination of input variables.
+In multi-layer neural networks, neurons are arranged in multiple layers leading to an iterative application of these specific nonlinear transformations.
+Our \emph{feature generating process} is based on the same type of transformation, where the construction of possible features is performed by recursively using nonlinear combinations of any previously defined features.
 In principle, these features are feature functions, but we will use the term features for a simpler notation.
 The generation of a new feature corresponds to a mapping from a set of functions into a function space.

-New features are generated using a hierarchical procedure which is based on a mix of ideas from genetic programming~\citep{koza1994genetic} and neural networks.
+New features are generated using a hierarchical procedure which is based on a mix of ideas from symbolic regression~\cite{koza1994genetic} and neural networks.
 The procedure is initialized with the original set of input variables as features, i.e. $F_j(\bm{x}_{i}) = x_{ij}$ for $j \in \{1,\dots,m\}$.
-Assume that the algorithm has, at a certain point, generated the set of features $\{F_k(\cdot,\bm\alpha_k),k\in A\}$, where the nature of the parameter sets $\bm\alpha_k$ will be described in detail below.
+Assume that, at a certain point, a set of features $\{F_k(\cdot,\bm\alpha_k),k\in A\}$ is generated, where $A \subset \{1,...,q\}$ are indices of the features that are included in the set.
+The nature of the parameter sets $\bm\alpha_k$ will be described in detail below.
 Then we define three different transformations to generate a new feature $F_j(\cdot,\bm\alpha_j)$:

 The transformations as defined above are assumed to follow a nested structure in which previously defined features $\{F_k(\bm x,\bm\alpha_k)\}$ keep their $\bm\alpha_k$ parameters fixed.
 Section \ref{sub:Estimate_alpha} describes two strategies for the specification of the parameters in this way, but also a more general version in which the parameters within the nested features are allowed to be updated with respect to new operations.
-A fully Bayesian framework is also considered in Section~\ref{extensions}.
+A fully Bayesian framework is also considered in Section~\ref{sec:fullb}.